Лесная газета

 September 2017

-The father, driving a work machine, says: — All the wheat is in corn bugs, time to treat it.
+Her father, driving the farm truck, says: — All the wheat is in corn bugs, it’s time to treat it.

 Weirdly bright and high sun.
-The yellow ears of wheat in the fields.
+Wheat’s yellow ears in the fields.
 Grains are eaten by ruinous corn bugs.
 They are a firm grip over the heavy field; so many of them that it can be seen from a galloping vehicle.

 The turquoise flash on the gray horizon.

-Worms on wet sand: unbearable, pungent, agitated, love smell.
+Worms on the wet sand: an unbearable, pungent, agitated, amorous smell.

 What makes a certain being a tree.

-The blackness of its burning, the speed of its smoldering.
-How brightly the water burns, how the air smolders inside the fibrous lash.
+The darkness of its burning, the pace of its smoldering.
+How vividly the water burns, how the air smolders inside the fibrous vine.

 The grass flames up on the hillsides like a spring fire, as if the earth sent forth an inward heat to greet the returning sun; not yellow but green is the color of its flame.

 Dark green.
 When earlier I was drawing a towering military antenna neatly fastened to the ground, men in nice work uniforms sat next to me.
 I didn't hear what they were talking about.
-They smoked and left.
+I did not catch their words.
+They smoked and departed.

 Does not make a certain being a tree.

-Friends arranged a nursery and a market for gorgeous organisms on their estate.
+My friends have arranged a nursery for gorgeous organisms on their property.
 They have nocturnal, sensitive, thoughtful plants that I adore now.
 Smooth, moist, careless animals with trembling throats, which I adored earlier.

-But I only look at the bird.
-She has a pointy mercury plumage, a proportional yellow beak, yellow rims around the eyes, and a neat black crest on the head.
-I really want this bird.
-I'm trying to figure out paperwork to take her with me, but I'm stuck with Australian English.
+But my gaze fixes solely on a bird.
+She has a pointy mercury plumage, a proportional yellow beak, yellow rims around her eyes, and a neat black crest on the head.
+I very much want this bird.
+I try to figure out what documents are needed to take it with me, but I find myself stuck in the thick of Australian English.

 I leave distressed.
 By the hot road, loam colors allure me.
-Soon I don't want the mercury bird at all.
+Soon, I no longer desire the mercury bird.

-The quiet twilight street opens to the water on both ends.
-The two boys silently carry large loudspeakers.
+A quiet twilight street opens to the big water on both sides.
+Two boys silently carry large speakers.
 Maybe they want a party.

-There won't be anything better.
+Nothing better will come.
 We will never move faster.
-We will never see clearer.
-We will never know closer.
+We will never see more clearly.
+We will never know more closely.

-Two girls walk along the water's edge, they say: "Good evening."
-They have short haircuts, discuss a popular philosopher and try the water temperature.
-Slippery clay and sharp stones are at the bottom.
+Along the water's edge two girls walk, saying: "Good evening."
+They have short haircuts, discuss a popular philosopher and try the water temperature with their toes.
+The sea holds slippery clay and sharp stones.

-All day, from morning to evening, mild wind and smooth water.
-By dawn, the calm is complete.
-You can hear the car of a passing cruiser.
+All day long, from morning till evening, the wind and water are quiet.
+By dusk, a dead calm sets in.
+You can hear the engine of a passing war cruiser.

-I fiddled with the bumblebees, but in the dark, they quit their job.
-The ants remained, but in the dark, my machines quit their job.
+I fiddled with bumblebees, but in the darkness, they quit their job.
+The ants remained, but in the darkness, my machines quit their job.

 There are many copies.

-At the top of the hill is radar equipment.
-Below is a dungeon, a hideout.
-The door is hung with red cloth, behind it is a yellow light, dance music, loud voices.
+Atop the hill stands radar equipment.
+Below lies a dungeon, a hideout.
+The door is draped with red fabric, behind it yellow light, dance music, loud voices.

-Two crows chase away a flock of young gulls.
+Two crows chase away a flock of young seagulls.

-Waves, ripples, sharp glares, heavy opacity — for water.
-Elastic weightless skin.
-For humans, this is language.
-At night sailors fight near the liquor store.
-A cozy round dent in the thick glass.
-Glass like an eggshell.
-My little chickens.
-Blood on limestone.
-They disabled infinite ocean shadow.
+Waves, ripples, sharp glares, the heavy opacity — to water.
+An elastic, weightless skin.
+In humans, this is language.
+At night sailors beat each other near the liquor store.
+A cozy, round dent in thick glass.
+Glass is like an eggshell.
+My little hatchlings.
+Blood on limestone slabs.
+That is how you deactivate the shadow of an infinite ocean.

 There are green horsetail and rose petals in the dry reed litter.
 Two black eyes — two black spiders, flexible, silky, with straight, acute limbs.
-For a long, not the slightest movement, then a rapid cascade of shiny eyes, breasts, abdomens, paws.
-Shutdown, body calculation, cascade, shutdown.
-A mouse peeks out of a wild rose bush.
-Consciousness may be completely different, but the device will be similar.
+For a long, not the slightest movement, then a rapid cascade of shiny eyes, chests, abdomens, paws.
+Disconnection, body calculation, cascade, disconnection.
+A mouse peeks out of the rosehip.
+Consciousness may be completely different, but the design turns out to be similar.

-Black flames in the night sky.
-The alder grove rises up in long tongues.
-Rotten leaves, muddy water, mushroom hives rise as a cry.
-A seagull without a wing hides behind a stone.
-Around everything gently sleeps, the island is rotten and crawling high.
-Hard black tongues, boneless hands, in the night sky moving above the trees.
-Muffled blows are added to the multi-body cry.
-A unit of three heavy military helicopters flies through delicate arms.
-The cloud breaks up, immediately collects its lashes.
-You can't be around, skin is eaten, gather things and run away.
-Then devours for a month more.
+Black flame over the night sky.
+The alder grove emanates long tongues.
+Decayed Leaves, murky water, fungal hives rise as a scream.
+A wingless seagull hides behind a stone.
+Everything around gently sleeps; the island is rotten and crawls upward.
+Solid black tongues, boneless hands, move across the night sky, over the trees.
+Muffled blows are added to the polybody cry.
+A chain of three heavy military helicopters flies through the delicate hands.
+The cloud disperses, immediately regathers its braids.
+It's dangerous to stay close, it eats the skin; I gather my belongings and run away.
+Then it continues to devour for a month more.

 The Forest Journal is initiated and supported by Ilia Dolgov More details at the front page.